 DFT introduces new graduates to general practice and gives them a protected environment to work in for a year.
 Each foundation training practice has a trainer dentist, officially known as an 'educational supervisor’ (ES).
 In some practices, two dentists may share the ES role.
 The ES provides the FD with supervision and help whenever it is needed, as well as meeting with the FD for regular tutorials.
 The ES takes responsibility for the acts and omissions of the FD in NHS terms, but the FD, as a registered dentist, will be liable for their conduct and for patient wellbeing.

 The dental foundation training programme is based on a centralised document, the DFT Curriculum.
 The latest version was published in 2015 and is now the basis for training and for future initiatives linked to DFT.
 View the curriculum on the

-For more information on the DFT recruitment application process, please visit the COPDEND DFT recruitment website.
+For more information on the application process, please visit 2023 DFT NRO National Recruitment Webinar

 Situational Judgement Test (SJT):

 To successfully apply for Dental Foundation training, we have prepared an SJT mock exam course, available exclusively to final year dental student members.